DanielTBonn/regex-gist/gist-template.md

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

+Regular expressions, or regex, actually comes from the mathematical concept of regular sets.

 ## Table of Contents